praveens-git-bit/Build2024-FabricDocument/exercise3.md

       ![Simulator.](mediaNew/task-new12.png)

 >**Note:** If you see the error message saying, 'Something went wrong.', try refreshing the page and restart the task.
 Being in a shared environment, the service may be busy at times.

+>**Note:** The responses from Copilot may not match the ones in the screenshot but will provide a similar response.

 Based on this report, we notice that the website bounce rate for Contoso is especially high amongst the Millennial customer segment.
 Let’s ask Copilot if it has any recommendations for improving this bounce rate.